Which of the following is/are true of the print

 line.

-Write a function add_banner
+Write a function add_banner function that does the

-same thing as print_banner
+same thing as print_banner, except that it

 returns the string as a banner instead of